Awareness & Training

 The goals of these risk reduction strategies are to raise awareness and provide tools for protection and prevention.
 Protection involves mitigating the risk of becoming a victim of sexual violence.
 Prevention involves owning your own decisions as the initiator of sexual behavior.
 Remember, the only people who can prevent sexual violence are those who perpetrate it, never the victim of sexual violence.

-- Clearly communicate your intentions and give the other person a chance to clearly communicate his/her intentions to you.
+- Clearly communicate your intentions and give the other person a chance to clearly communicate their intentions to you.

-- Trust your instincts.
-If you feel uncomfortable or unsafe about a person or situation, remove yourself as soon as possible.
+- If you feel uncomfortable or unsafe about a person or situation, remove yourself as soon as possible.

 - Listen carefully.
 Take time to hear what the other person has to say.
 If you feel you are receiving unclear or conflicting messages from the other person, stop and defuse any sexual tension then discuss your intentions.